ffplayout/ffplayout/README.md

 - normal system requirements and no special tools
 - no GPU power is needed
 - stream to server or play on desktop
+- on posix systems ffplayout can reload config with *SIGHUP*
 - add filters to input, if is necessary to match output stream:
     - **yadif** (deinterlacing)
     - **pad** (letterbox or pillarbox to fit aspect)